 Fire Cadets is a nationally recognised programme and is a great way for young people to have fun, make friends, gain a qualification and develop their skills and confidence.

-The course is split between the fire station training ground and classroom.
-Much of the work is practical where cadets are taught firefighting skills using hoses, ladders, community safety, associated equipment and activities to develop soft skills, such as teamwork, problem solving and communication.
-There is also the element which focuses on the risks of arson and the role of the fire service within the community.
+The programme is split between the fire station training ground and classroom.
+Much of the work is practical where cadets are taught practical hands-on skills such as running out hoses and climbing ladders, Fire Safety Awareness, and activities to develop soft skills, such as teamwork, problem solving and communication.

 What skills and experience do you need?

-Our Fire Cadet volunteers don't need to have experience of working with young people, just a passion for helping change a young person's life for the better.
-There are some practical requirements too.
-You will need:
+Our Fire Cadet Volunteers don't need to have experience of working with young people, just a passion for helping change a young person's life for the better.
+There are some practical requirements that all Volunteer Instructors will need to meet: